mingolucky/MeowKit/README.md

      - `xiaozhi.bin` → `0x100000`
    - Click **Program** to start flashing.

-6. **Monitor flashing progress**
+f. **Monitor flashing progress**
-   - During flashing, the browser will switch to the **Console** view and display progress.
+   • During flashing, the browser will switch to the **Console** view and display progress.
-   - Once you see:
+   • Once you see:
      ```
      Writing complete 100%
      Leaving...
      ```
      the flashing is successfully finished.

-7. **Restart the device**
+g. **Restart the device**
-   - The device does not reboot automatically after flashing.
+   • The device does not reboot automatically after flashing.
-   - Click the **Reset Device** button on the webpage, then click **Confirm** to reboot and run the newly flashed firmware.
+   • Click the **Reset Device** button on the webpage, then click **Confirm** to reboot and run the newly flashed firmware.

 ### 2️⃣ Community Documentation